 Running this VCO on a dual 12V powersupply:

-If you're going to use this VCO with a dual 12 Volt power supply (Eurorack) then use a 680 Ohm resistor for R23.
+If you're going to use this VCO with a dual 12 Volt power supply (Eurorack/Kosmo) then use a 680 Ohm resistor for R23.
 (On the stripboard layout R23 is the 1K resistor going from pin 3 of the AS3340 to the negative 15 Volt rail.)
 It doesn't matter if you are using the CEM3340 or the AS3340 ICs.

 Further down this article, in the 'Tuning' section, I mention that if you experience problems with tuning while running this VCO at 12V, you can make R4 bigger.
 Use a 270K or even a 300K resistor instead of the 200K.
 Some people experienced problems because trimpot-A was at its end before the VCO was in tune.
 Making R4 bigger will prevent that.
 It's not always necessary to make this change but if you do, you may have to experiment to find a value that works best for you.
 It seems many people have different experiences with this but it's just a matter of finding the right value.